 Get a leash of the proper length, generally 6 feet.
 When you hold it at (your) belly-button level, it should hang down a few inches past where it is connected to your puppy’s collar or harness.
 There should be some slack in the leash while you are holding it in this position, but without the leash dragging on the ground.

 Be sure that the buckles and snaps don’t weigh the pup down excessively.
 We recommend a snap that opens by pushing down with the thumb as opposed to pushing in.
 The snaps that open by pushing in can pinch the pup’s feet or toes if they step on the snap in a certain way.

 Be sure that your leashes, long lines, collars and harnesses are all in good condition.
 It is smart to have an extra collar and leash.
 If the equipment gets worn or chewed, be sure to replace it.

-Before you do any major amount of leading the pup around by the leash, attach the leash and let him just drag it around to get a feel for the weight and the strangeness of it.
-Like the collar, he will adapt quickly but it is important that you allow him time to adjust.
-Be sure not to placate the puppy if he seems distressed about the equipment; instead, ignore him or distract him with some fun stuff.
+Before you do any major amount of leading the pup around by the leash, attach it and let him just drag it around to get a feel for the weight and the strangeness of it.
+Like the collar, he will adapt quickly but it is important that you add treats to the experience of getting gear on and that you are patient and thoughtful as he learns to be comfortable with all this ‘stuff’ you want him to wear.

 This is a fantastic piece of equipment to use in a big open space or on a trail.
 It provides freedom of movement for your puppy and lots of room to practice polite walking, recall, and games like retrieve and tug.
 Walks, where the puppy has the opportunity to simply meander and sniff, should be daily occurrences and the long line is just the piece of equipment for these sniffaris.